 Questionnaires completed by WWII veterans and used by historian Cornelius Ryan as a research tool for his books The Longest Day, The Last Battle, and A Bridge Too Far.
 Check back frequently as new questionnaires are added regularly!
 Access through CONTENTdm.

 Letters, memos, essays, and reports by E.W.
 Scripps (1854-1926), an American newspaper publisher and founder of The E.W.
 Scripps Company and United Press news service.
 Includes photographs documenting the Scripps family.
 Access through CONTENTdm.

-Audio files and transcripts of broadcasts from Don Swaim’s radio program Book Beat, featuring hundreds of contemporary authors including Nobel Prize winner Toni Morrison, Pulitzer Prize winners John Updike and Ray Bradbury, and Booker Prize winners Margaret Atwood and Kazuo Ishiguro, just to name a few.
+Audio files and transcripts of broadcasts from Don Swaim’s radio program Book Beat, featuring hundreds of contemporary authors including Nobel Prize winner Toni Morrison, Pulitzer Prize winners John Updike and Ray Bradbury, and Booker Prize winners Margaret Atwood and Kazuo Ishiguro.
 Access through CONTENTdm.

-Selections from the senatorial, gubernatorial, and mayoral archives of Senator George V. Voinovich.
-Access through Omeka.
+Selections from the senatorial, gubernatorial, mayoral, and campaign archives of Senator George V. Voinovich.
+Access through CONTENTdm.

 King Chulalongkorn’s diaries from 1876 to 1887 and his travel writings which chronicle his royal visits to India, Malaya, Singapore, Java, Europe, and the remote corners of Siam.
 Access through the Internet Archive.

 Ohio University yearbooks, 1892-2009.
 Yearbooks were published most years as either the Athena or Spectrum Green.
 A collaborative project of the Alumni Association and University Libraries.
 Access through the Internet Archive.